 Explores the diversity of individual and population aging and their consequences for individuals, families, communities and societies, through a life course and social change perspective.
 Recommend: Introductory sociology course or instructor permission.
-Prerequisites: WR 115, RD 115, and MTH 20 or equivalent placement test scores.
+Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.
 (For detailed information, see the Course Content and Outcome Guide ).

 - you will need the CRN to register.